jason-ash/jtash/src/posts/20230127-riddler-blind-letters.md

 # Introduction

 With two young kids, I don't have as much time to solve the Riddler as I used to.
-Nevertheless, when a really challenging or unique puzzle appears, I can't resist. <a href="https://fivethirtyeight.com/features/can-you-defeat-the-tiktok-meme/">This week's puzzle</a> was a great opportunity to start building my skills writing rust, a lower-level, super fast programming language.
-As it turns out, the name of the game for this puzzle was running millions and millions of simulations, which was a perfect stress test for the language.
+Nevertheless, when a really challenging or unique puzzle appears, I can't resist. <a href="https://fivethirtyeight.com/features/can-you-defeat-the-tiktok-meme/">This week's puzzle</a> was a great opportunity to start building my skills writing rust - a lower-level, super fast programming language.
+This was a perfect stress test for the language, because I needed to run millions and millions of game simulations.
 Spoiler alert: rust was the perfect choice!

 <blockquote>
 The #blindletterchallenge has recently taken TikTok by storm.
 In this challenge, you are presented with five letters, one at a time.
 Letters are picked randomly, but you can assume that no two letters are the same (i.e., letters are picked without replacement).
 As each letter is presented, you must identify which of five slots you will place it.
 The goal is for the letters in all five slots to be in alphabetical order at the end.